Are infrared heat applications good for the skin? - Difference between infrared light and infrared heat

 Broad spectrum of infrared radiation

 Heat radiation sources always emit a broad spectrum of electromagnetic radiation of different wavelengths.
-The range of this spectrum and the maximum wavelength depends solely on the surface temperature of the radiation source.
+The range covered by this spectrum and the wavelength at which the maximum occurs depend solely on the surface temperature of the radiation source.
 (With the exception of special lasers and diodes, there are therefore no pure infrared A or infrared B emitters.
 Infrared radiation is a proven means of supplying heat to the body without contact.
-The infrared radiation itself, whether A, B or C, is converted into heat in the skin and does not penetrate into deeper tissue.
+Infrared radiation itself, whether A, B, or C, is converted into heat in the skin and does not penetrate deeper tissue.

 Infrared treatments to strengthen the immune system and nourish the skin